 1. First, a new user chooses the subscription plan that best fits their needs and creates their own personalized account so that they can start delegating tasks.
 Then they meet with a certified Invisible agent who will learn about the tasks they want to outsource and the proper process for completing each one.

 2. Second, the Invisible team will utilize it's powerful technology and access to highly-trained, low-wage workers in developing countries to build out a customized process in order to complete the new users tasks in as efficient a manner as possible.
+This is called The Digital Assembly Line.

-3. Third, the Invisible user contacts their synthetic assistant with a single task or a batch of tasks that need to be accomplished.
+3. Third, the Invisible user contacts their virtual assistant with a single task or a batch of tasks that need to be accomplished.
 These tasks could include anything from finding red-hot leads to qualifying job applicants to booking airline tickets.
 Once as task is delegated, it's processed by Invisible's digital assembly line which coordinates a combination of algorithms and people to accomplish tasks quickly and cost-effectively.

 4. Fourth, users can track the progress that Invisible is making on their delegated tasks via the Client Dashboard.
 From this screen, our users can see every task that they've delegated, how close to completion each one is, and how many hours Invisible has invested in every project thus far.